AdobeDocs/campaign-classic.en/help/reporting/using/about-cubes.md

     * reducing the volume of data involved in the various calculations used for reports and queries, thus significantly optimizing indicator calculation times,
     * simplifying access to data, enabling users to manipulate data (whether it is pre-aggregated or not) depending on various dimensions.

-   For more on this, refer to [Create indicators](../../reporting/using/creating-indicators.md).
+   For more on this, refer to [Creating indicators](../../reporting/using/creating-indicators.md).

 1. Create pivot tables in view of: